morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

    :align: center

 .. note::
-    You can display the robot geometry by add a *Robot Model* display in RVIZ.
+    You can display the robot geometry by adding a *Robot Model* display in RVIZ.

 Creating a map
 --------------

-The ROS navigation stacks include the powerful ``gmapping`` module that allows to easily build 2D maps using SLAM techniques.
+The ROS navigation stacks include the powerful ``gmapping`` module that allows us to easily build 2D maps using SLAM techniques.

 To do so, we first need to add a laser scanner to our PR2 model.